monopole/snt/hosting/README.md

 > _Total Time: ~5min_

-You have to find a hosted cluster - raw k8s components running on some set of real or virtual hardware - before you can practice configuring it.
+One needs a hosted cluster - raw k8s components running on some set of real or virtual hardware - before one can practice configuring it.

+The process to configure the cluster is the same regardless of where it is hosted, because k8s is a portable cloud.

 [hard way]: https://github.com/kelseyhightower/kubernetes-the-hard-way

-You can procure machines and do this the [hard way], or you can use one of several existing hosted clusters.
+You can obtain machines and do this the [hard way], or you can use one of several existing hosted clusters.
-Two choices are listed below.
+Two choices are offered here.

 ## Host on your laptop